MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 |[Business owners / site owners](#business-owners-and-site-owners)|  Use business objectives to drive decisions around site creation, navigation, branding, and audience targeting. |
 | [Content authors](#content-authors)| Create solutions to business objectives by creating and sharing relevant content with the right audiences. |

-### Manage and Maintain
+### Manage and maintain

-- Celebrate the launch of your new intranet.
+- Celebrate the launch of your new intranet
-- Use metrics to measure progress.
+- Use metrics to measure progress
-- Communicate what's new.
+- Communicate what's new
-- Maintain high quality content.
+- Maintain high quality content
-- Educate users.
+- Educate users

 | Role                 |Manage tasks          |
 | :------------------- | :------------------- |